 By default, EZproxy listens on all IP interfaces.
 If the interface directive is employed before LoginPortSSL, then EZproxy will only attempt to listen on the specified interface and port.

-On Linux and Solaris, if the port is below 1024 and -Virtual is not specified, the EZproxy must be started by the root user.
+On Linux, if the port is below 1024 and -Virtual is not specified, the EZproxy must be started by the root user.
 In this instance, the RunAs directive can be used to direct EZproxy to change to a different user account once listening has been established on the specified port(s).

 You can configure EZproxy to listen on the standard http web server port 80 and the standard https web server port 443 by entering the following two lines in your config.txt: